Common myths about electric vehicles

 Fact:

-It's true that EV battery range may decrease in frigid conditions; however, even under these conditions, most vehicles are left with sufficient range to get you where you want to go.
+It's true EV battery range decreases in frigid conditions, but even under these conditions, most vehicles retain sufficient range to get you where you want to go.
+You can minimize the drop in range by preheating your EV while it's still charging.

-You can minimize the drop in range by pre-heating your EV while it's still charging.
-It is important to note that internal combustion vehicles also experience a drop in range in cold weather.
+Note that internal combustion vehicles also experience a drop in range in cold weather.
 Manufacturers are working on technology to address these concerns and improve battery performance in all weather conditions.

 Myth #7: EVs need a lot of maintenance.